 Additionally, the general was briefed on Prado Dam, a flood-risk management project and a major feature of the ongoing Santa Ana River Mainstem project.
 It was designed in the 1930s and constructed in 1941.In May 2019, the Corps' changed Prado Dam's risk characterization from moderate urgency to high urgency, based on a recent assessment.
 Risk factors indicate the potential for poor spillway performance, which could have adverse impacts to the downstream population, if a significant flood event occurs.The dam, which is typically dry, has never experienced a large enough storm to cause water to flow over the spillway; however, the Corps is being proactive by reassessing and modifying the spillway.
 Risk-reduction measures have been put in place until the modification of the spillway can be completed.

 EAST SAN PEDRO BAY ECOSYSTEM RESTORATION STUDY

-The advisory board was created for the chief of engineers to gain outside, expert and independent advice on environmental issue facing the Corps.
+On July 10, the chief participated in the Chief of Engineers Environmental Advisory Board in Irvine, California, before heading back to Washington, D.C.The advisory board was created for the chief of engineers to gain outside, expert and independent advice on environmental issue facing the Corps.
 The board is an opportunity to build partnerships, understanding and cooperation with the environmental community and the public, and meets biannually.